 - Remove the lid and then remove chicken thighs.

-- Pour the sauce over the chicken thighs or you have the option to thicken your sauce with cornstarch.
-To thicken turn on the Instant Pot’s saute feature (you need the heat to ignite the thickening agent) and then sprinkle in cornstarch.
-Whisk until the sauce thickens.
+- Option to serve immediately and pour the sauce over the chicken thighs.
+Or, you have the option to thicken your sauce with a cornstarch slurry.
+To thicken, turn on the Instant Pot's saute feature (you need the heat to ignite the thickening agent).
+Then, whisk together cornstarch and water until the cornstarch dissolves to create a cornstarch slurry.
+Pour the slurry into the sauce and whisk until the sauce thickens.

 - Pour the sauce over the chicken and serve with sesame seeds and your favorite grain and veggies.